 - Combine well and leave it.

-- Check back after 2 to 3 weeks to see if there is any improvement.
+- Check back after 2 to 3 weeks to see any improvement.
 If not, repeat the process.

-- Instead of water, you can add a liquid clay breaker (more about it below) or compost for a stronger effect.
+- Instead of water, add a liquid clay breaker (more about it below) or compost for a stronger effect.

 3. Organic Matter

-To apply it, spread your preferred choice on the top of the freshly turned ground or on top of your lawn and allow them to decompose.
+To apply it, spread your preferred choice on top of the freshly turned ground or top of your lawn and allow it to decompose.

-Organic matters and mulch also help to prevent cracking on summer days.
+Organic matter and mulch also help to prevent cracking on summer days.

 1. Create a Garden Border- The area where you will have your garden bed with flour.